 f.
 Council approval of PDP Recommendations contained in the Final Report, by the required thresholds;

 g.
-PDP Recommendations and Final Report shall be forwarded to the Board through a Recommendations Report approved by the Council]; and
+PDP Recommendations and Final Report shall be forwarded to the Board through a Recommendations Report approved by the Council; and

 h.
 Board approval of PDP Recommendations.